 Before the entity accounts for an insurance contract based on the guidance in IFRS 17, it should analyse whether the contract contains components that should be separated.
-IFRS 17 distinguishes between three different kinds of component that have to be accounted for separately if certain criteria are met:
+IFRS 17 distinguishes between three different kinds of component that have to be accounted for separately if certain criteria are met: Separation of Insurance Contracts

-- embedded derivatives;
+- embedded derivatives; Separation of Insurance Contracts

-- investment components; and
+- investment components; and Separation of Insurance Contracts

 - promises to transfer distinct goods or distinct non-insurance services.